3d-pli/SLIX/README.md

 SLIXParameterGenerator -i ./Vervet1818_s0512_60um_SLI_090_Stack_1day.nii -o . --roisize 10 --direction
 ```

 The execution of both commands should take around one minute max.
 The resulting parameter maps will be downsampled.
 To obtain full resolution parameter maps, do not use the `roisize` option.
 In this case, the computing time will be higher (around 25 times higher for the first example and 100 times higher for the second example).
+To display the resulting parameter maps, you can use e.g. [ImageJ](https://imagej.net/Download) or [Fiji](https://imagej.net/Fiji/Downloads).

 ### Resulting Parameter Maps